mosinut/packet-site/README.md

-# packet-site
+# Packet Cyclotron site data
-repository for packet site
+This is the github repository for the static version of packetcyclotron.com.